-- 5.1 There is no requirement to notify the Commission of a merger falling within the Merger Rule.
-The Commission will keep itself informed about merger activities for example by monitoring the media and/or through information or complaints from third parties, such as competitors, to bring transactions to its attention.
+- 5.1 There is no requirement to notify the Commission of a merger falling with the Merger Rule.
+The Commission will keep itself informed about merger activities for example by monitoring the media and information from third parties, such as competitors, to bring transactions to its attention.
 Under section 7(1) of Schedule 7 to the Ordinance, the Commission may commence an investigation of a merger within 30 days after the day on which the Commission first became aware, or ought to have become aware, that the merger has taken place.
-As detailed in sections 99 and 100 of, and in Schedule 4 to, the Ordinance, if the Commission, after carrying out an investigation, has reasonable cause to believe that a merger contravenes the Merger Rule, it may, within six months after the day on which the merger was completed or the Commission became aware of the merger (whichever is the later), bring proceedings in the Tribunal seeking orders to unwind the merger in relation to a completed merger.
-In relation to an anticipated merger, the Commission under section 97 of the Ordinance may also bring proceedings in the Tribunal seeking to stop the merger process. - 5.2 As a merger may be subject to investigation by the Commission, and proceedings in the Tribunal (which has the power to effectively unwind a completed merger or stop the merger process in case of an anticipated merger), it may be in the interest of the parties to a merger to contact the Commission at an early stage to understand whether the Commission has any concerns about a proposed transaction.
+As detailed in sections 99 and 100 and in Schedule 4 to the Ordinance, if the Commission, after carrying out an investigation, has reasonable cause to believe that a merger contravenes the Merger Rule, it may, within six months after the day on which the merger is the later), bring proceedings in the Tribunal seeking orders to unwind the merger in relation to a completed merger In relation to an anticipated merger, the Commission under section 97 to the Ordinance may also bring proceedings in the Tribunal seeking to stop the merger process. - 5.2 As a merger may be subject to investigation by the Commission, and proceedings in the Tribunal (which has the power to effectively unwind a completed merger or stop the merger process in case of an anticipated merger), the Commission considers that parties to a merger may wish to contact the Commission at an early stage to understand whether the Commission has any concerns about a proposed transaction.
 Such contacts in advance may enable the parties to identify any potential competition concerns and to address the issues in good time, as well as to minimise the risk that proceedings are brought by the Commission before the Tribunal. - 5.3 Parties are therefore encouraged to contact the Commission at the earliest opportunity to discuss a proposed merger that falls within the Merger Rule, where they may seek the Commission's informal advice on the transaction.
-Parties will proceed at their own risks where they choose not to notify the Commission of a proposed merger in advance.
-Details of the procedures for seeking the informal advice from the Commission are provided at paragraphs 5.4 to 5.8 below.
+Details of the procedures for seeking the informal advice from the Commission are provided at, paragraphs 5.4 to 5.8 below.